pallets/click/docs/quickstart.rst

     cli.add_command(initdb)
     cli.add_command(dropdb)

-As you can see the :func:`group` decorator works like the :func:`command` decorator but creates a :class:`Group` object instead which can be given multiple subcommands that can be attached with :meth:`Group.add_command`.
+As you can see, the :func:`group` decorator works like the :func:`command` decorator, but creates a :class:`Group` object instead which can be given multiple subcommands that can be attached with :meth:`Group.add_command`.

-For simple scripts it's also possible to automatically attach and create a command by using the :meth:`Group.command` decorator instead.
+For simple scripts, it's also possible to automatically attach and create a command by using the :meth:`Group.command` decorator instead.
 The above script can be written like this then: